briandoconnor/synapse-tutorial-2023/tutorial-1.md

 * remove "ID" from my upload table
 * make sure I annotate files uploaded and tables created
 * I think I want to upload some fake crams in the file upload step
+* fill in the assignment sections
+* fill in documentation links for more information

 # Tutorial 1: Synapse Basics